Soviet invasion of Poland: Belorussia and Ukraine

 According to the last official Polish census the 13.5 million inhabitants in the newly annexed territories consisted of 38% Poles (5,1 million), 37% Ukrainians (4,7 million), 14.5% Belarusians, 8.4% Jews, 0.9% Russians and 0.6% Germans.

 The elections of 26 October in the Belorussian and Ukrainian communities were utilized to bestow some degree of legitimacy upon the annexation.
 The Belarusians and Ukrainians in Poland had been alienated by the former Polonization policies of the Polish government and the repression of separatist movements and thus felt little loyalty towards the Polish cause.
 Not all Belarusians and Ukrainians, however, trusted the Soviet regime.
 In practice, the poor generally welcomed the Soviets, and the elites tended to join the opposition, despite supporting the reunification itself.
 The Soviets eventually introduced complete Sovietization policies in Western Belorussia and Western Ukraine, including compulsory collectivization throughout the whole region.
 In the process, all political parties and public associations were ruthlessly destroyed and their leaders imprisoned or executed as "enemies of the people".
 The Soviet authorities also suppressed the anti-Polish Organization of Ukrainian Nationalists for an independent and undivided Ukrainian state, that had actively resisted the Polish regime since the 1920s.
-The unifications of 1939 nevertheless proved to be decisive events in the history of the Ukraine and Belarus, as these created the precursors to the two republics, that eventually achieved independence after the fall of the Soviet Union in 1991.
+The unifications of 1939 nevertheless proved to be decisive events in the history of Ukraine and Belarus, as these created the precursors to the two republics, that eventually achieved independence after the fall of the Soviet Union in 1991.

+In communist and Russian propaganda

-Communist and later censorship
+Communist era

 Politburo jargon would stylize the invasion a "liberation campaign" from its inception.
 The term would consequently be utilized throughout Soviet history among official references and publications.
 Despite the 1979 publication of a recovered copy of the secret protocols of the Molotov–Ribbentrop Pact in the Western media, the Soviet Union continued to deny their existence until 1989.

 Attempts to record the factual and fully detailed history of the 1939 Soviet invasion and its consequences have only been made after the fall of the USSR.
 Soviet censorship and inaccessible archives prevented serious historic research until 1991.
 Censorship was also applied in the People's Republic of Poland in order to preserve the image of "Polish-Soviet friendship" which was promoted by the two communist governments.
 Accounts of the 1939 campaign were to portray the invasion in accord with the Soviet Politburo narrative – a reunification of the Belarusian and Ukrainian peoples and the liberation of the Polish people from "Oligarchic Capitalism".
 The authorities strongly discouraged any study in depth and the teaching of the subject.
 Various underground publishers and artists addressed the issue, as in the 1982 protest song "Ballada wrześniowa by Jacek Kaczmarski.